 That's not to say its a good performance no sir, EDIE's robotic acting rivals that of other mindless silicon productions like Jar Jar Binks or Tara Reid.
 Yet it manages to outshine the human components of "Stealth" which in all seriousness is one of the better PS2 games of the year simply blown up on the big screen.
-Played like a cross between the moderately enjoyable Clint Eastwood flick "Firefox" and the horrendously awful Owen Wilson starrer "Behind Enemy Lines", "Stealth" ends up being decidedly bad-average on the entertainment scale.
+Plaid like a cross between the moderately enjoyable Clint Eastwood flick "Firefox" and the horrendously awful Owen Wilson starrer "Behind Enemy Lines", "Stealth" ends up being decidedly bad-average on the entertainment scale.

 However much of the films far too long two hour runtime is devoted to try and come off as an intelligent thriller - big mistake.
 The central theme of the film follows the danger of replacing human pilots with their instincts and morals, with the cold hard intelligence of machines.
 Its not an uninteresting theme (cough Skynet cough) but its one that, much like the film's central catalyst of a lightning strike to the smart plane sending it haywire, feels old hat - this might have worked back in the gung ho "Top Gun" era but seems passe now.

 W.D.
 Richter's script gives none of these characters anything in the way of development aside from one very minor romantic subplot which feels utterly tacked on at the last minute to appease some of those all too promiscuous D-girls over at Revolution Studios.
 Armed with threadbare characters, the action moves to a variety of settings around the globe and yet the location shoots (with the notable exception of Thailand) feel far less impressive than your average episode of "Alias".
 The lack of believable locations is just the tip of the iceberg when it comes to plausibility problems.

 Take one scene - one of our heroes finds her plane breaking apart around her and must eject to safety.
 As she does, she finds her plane breaking apart above her and so must hold off releasing her parachute until right near the ground.
 With a film like this we've come to expect some suspension of disbelief so one can forgive the idea of thousands of pieces of shrapnel raining all around her but not leaving a scratch.
 Trouble is piled on top of this is the fact she has just ejected over North Korea despite previously being somewhere in central Russia and headed toward the Phillippines - how did she get up there?.

 This is just one sequence.
 "Stealth" is overflowing with continuity and credibility issues.
 It does manage to avoid some of the awful gung ho patriotism that's so prevalent of the Bruckheimer-esque type, but in some ways its just as bad as it essentially portrays the US Navy as a bunch of impulsive hotheads with glib answers and absolutely no regards for any country's sovereignty.
 It all comes as a great shame because given the right material and people, Rob Cohen has proven himself to be a good action director.
 His skill behind the camera makes some of the dogfight sequences and action set pieces fun and visually interesting but its the stuff around it - the actual film itself - that suffers badly here.